PayPal Scam Text – Huge Problem

 How to stay safe from PayPal Scam Text?

-There are a few things you can do to stay safe from PayPal Scam Text.
+There are a few things you can do to stay safe from PayPal Scam Texts.
 First, make sure you are using a secure connection when logging into your PayPal account.
 Second, never click on links in emails from PayPal that you are not expecting.

 Want to be kept updated regarding scams?